Nexell/SDLE/README.md

 We encourage you to use Self-Driving Learning Environment in your research.
-In return, we would appreciate if you cited SDLE in publications that rely on it (BibTeX entry at the end of this document).
+In return, we would appreciate if you cited SDLE in publications that rely on it

 Feedback and suggestions are welcome and may be addressed to any active member of the SDLE team.